Atzilutcfsh/exp1/EXP1.md

 Flux is scheduled before Atlas.
 Atlas is scheduled before Delta.
 Echo is not adjacent to Atlas.
 Question: What is the exact order of the six presentations (from 1st to 6th)?
-Please give the final order tha DO NOT include reasoning.
+Please give the final order that DO NOT include reasoning.
 /n/n
 Response Output Format:
 <thought_process_internal>